 The future prospects for our products are dependent upon our customers' acceptance of our products as an alternative to their internally developed products.
-Future sales prospects also are dependent upon acceptance of third-party sourcing for products as an alternative to in-house development.
-In the future, customers may continue to use internally developed components.
 They also may decide to develop or acquire products that are similar to, or that may be substituted for, our products.